In this election, 41 million members of Generation Z are eligible to vote — 8 million of which are eligible to vote for the first time.

 “I think you can’t use the word disciplined and use the Trump campaign in the same sentence because his own advisors would like him to be more disciplined,” Fife said.
 “This shows up in his rallies, and I think they find this endearing – that he’s not wedded to the teleprompter and goes off the cuff often– but I don’t think that helps him with Independents and people who haven’t committed to either side.”

-Fife also said that former President Richard Nixon was the standard bearer when it came to having a campaign based on fear, but now Trump may have superseded him in fear-mongering.
+Fife also said former President Richard Nixon was the standard bearer when it came to having a campaign based on fear, but now Trump may have superseded him in fear-mongering.

 DeWitt said it’s hard to predict what’s going to have the biggest influence on future elections because the world is changing so much.
 However, she said she thinks social media will continue to play a major role, especially with young people.